This post has already been read 1846 times!

 Would I be willing to invest in myself?

-It often helps to talk to your immediate supervisor and peers to get feedback and identify those developmental areas which might be visible to others but not to you.
+It often helps to talk to your immediate supervisor and peers to get feedback.
+This identifies developmental areas which might be visible to others but not to you.

-Some of your professional development needs might be met through reading journals in your area of specialization, attending seminars, webinars and workshops.
+Some professional development needs might be met through reading journals in your area of specialization, attending seminars, webinars and workshops.

 Others might require further studies or going on courses.
 Some of these might require sponsorship from your employer to cover the cost.